our mission: toward a ZeroCarbon™ world

 Jarett has written on environmental policy and sustainability topics for both national and regional magazines including Backpacker, New Farm, and Vermont Magazine, while currently a regular contributor to EnvironmentNext.

-Director of Camp Quinebarge
+Co-Director of Camp Quinebarge

 Curt Clements is an entrepreneur with twenty years of experience starting and growing companies in developing countries.
 As the Chairman, CEO and Founder of Move One Group, Curt built one of the largest project logistics, international moving and relocation firms.
 Move One Group operates with 46 offices in 36 countries in Europe, the Middle East, Russia and the Commonwealth of Independent States, and China.